About me

 I run MicroPython on Raspberry Pi1 Pico boards.
 The code interacts with databases and APIs, reads sensor data, and manipulates output devices.

 I use InfluxDB to gather data from sensors and APIs in my homelab.
+For some side projects, I use MongoDB.

 Bash

 I use Bash scripts to automate repetitive tasks on my macOS and Linux machines.
+Shell scripts are also very handy for automation in GitHub Actions.

 Apart from the backend activities, I also enjoy styling and templating websites and other outputs.